Fine Arts Center (Massachusetts)

-The Randolph W. Bromery Center for the Arts at the University of Massachusetts Amherst (FAC) is an arts center located just north of downtown Amherst, Massachusetts and contains a concert hall and a contemporary art gallery.
+The Randolph W. Bromery Center for the Arts at the University of Massachusetts Amherst, formerly and commonly known as the Fine Arts Center, is an arts center located just north of downtown Amherst, Massachusetts, and contains a concert hall and a contemporary art gallery.
 The building is a 646-foot-long bridge of studio art space, raised up 30 feet from the ground creating a monumental gateway for a campus.

-The Fine Arts Center serves as a cultural library and regional resource center for the citizens of the Pioneer Valley and the students and faculty from the University of Massachusetts.
+The Bromery Center for the Arts serves as a cultural library and regional resource center for the citizens of the Pioneer Valley and the students and faculty from the University of Massachusetts.
 It also attracts scholars, faculty, students, and families interested in relocating to a community with this type of rich environment.

 History

 In the late 1960s, Kevin Roche and John Dinkeloo were asked to design first-class art, music, and theater spaces for the sons and daughters of working men and women of Massachusetts.
-The structure was constructed between 1972 and 1974 and opened in 1975.
+The structure was constructed between 1972 and 1974 and opened October 10, 1975.
+The inaugural concert was the Boston Symphony Orchestra with Seiji Ozawa conducting.

 Description

-The Fine Arts Center is a 646-foot-long and 66 foot-high, Brutalist, poured stereo metric concrete, partially bridge-like structure, which are reflected in the nearby pond.
+The Bromery Center for the Arts is a 646-foot-long and 66 foot-high, Brutalist, poured stereo metric concrete, partially bridge-like structure, which are reflected in the nearby pond.

 This venue is accessible according to the Americans with Disabilities Act.